 The City is pursuing acquisition of the site through the Historic Surplus Property Program.
-Most recently, McIntyre Blue Ribbon Steering Committee concluded its public input process and has referred the project back to the City Council for additional consideration.
+The McIntyre Blue Ribbon Steering Committee concluded its public input process and has referred the project back to the City Council for additional consideration.
 Below is a near-term schedule of project milestones.
-Project review is expected to continue through fall 2018, and transfer from the GSA is anticipated sometime in Spring, 2019.
+Project review is expected to continue through Fall 2018, and transfer from the GSA is anticipated sometime in Spring 2019.

 The project schedule is below.
 The presentation made to City Council, outlining conceptual design changes since May, is available here.
 It is also available for viewing on the City's You Tube channel.
 The Public Process Steering Committee reviewed a project update on October 11th.
 Here is the presentation from that session.

 A presentation will be made to the City Council on Monday, November 19th to begin the review of the application process and the final design of the project (details here); this review will continue through January.

 Why is the McIntyre Building now available to the City?

 The GSA’s invitation to the City to submit an application to acquire the property through the Historic Surplus Property Program is the culmination of the City’s efforts which began in 2004.